Turbo-V8-14259/14259-Center-Stage/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/vision/readme.md

 ## apriltag.detectSpecificTag(int)

-this function detects only a specified exists. for detecting that specific tag's data use getSpecificTagData(int)
+this function detects only a specified tag exists. for detecting that specific tag's data use getSpecificTagData(int)

 ## Detection class
 hi veer